CRIS-CS-Python/frequency-analysis/README.md

   - *freq* is the frequency of occurence for a character (count how many times that character occurs in the file).
   - *character* is each unique character
   - *percentage* the percentage of the freq to the total.
+* prints the total number characters (letters & numbers) counted.

 The starter code in `count_characters.py` check proper command line usage and opens the text file, but you will need to implement the code that counts the frequencies and prints the histogram.

+Finally, you will need to create a file `brown-freqs.txt` containing the output of the file from analyzing `brown.txt`.

 ## Brown Corpus